John Truelove: Beginnings

 He established his own production company, Truelove Limited, followed by his publishing entity, Truelove Music, in 1991.
-In 1992 John was recruited by Dave Balfe, former manager of The Teardrop Explodes and owner of Food Records, to set up a new electronic dance label funded and distributed by EMI.
+In 1992, Truelove was recruited by Dave Balfe, former manager of the Teardrop Explodes and owner of Food Records, to set up a new electronic dance label funded and distributed by EMI.
 The partnership resulted in two labels – iT and Synthetic – the former dedicated to acid house and trance, the latter concentrating on more contemporary electronica.
-Notable artists signed to iT and Synthetic include Sister Bliss (later to form Faithless) who delivered her first remix, 'A Merry Trance' by D: Code for iT in 1991, whilst Synthetic released Goldie's 'Terminator' single under his and Rob Playford's Metalheads alias in 1992.
-John's relationship with Dave Balfe ended in early 1993 after John released The Source track "Sanctuary of Love" on another label.
+Notable artists signed to iT and Synthetic include Sister Bliss (later to form Faithless) who delivered her first remix, "A Merry Trance" by D: Code for iT in 1991, whilst Synthetic released Goldie's "Terminator" single under his and Rob Playford's Metalheads alias in 1992.
+Truelove's relationship with Dave Balfe ended in early 1993 after Truelove released The Source track "Sanctuary of Love" on another label.
 A court case followed in which Balfe tried to lay claim to ownership to "Sanctuary of Love".
-The case was resolved in John's favour in 1994.
+The case was resolved in Truelove's favour in 1994.